vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 I also skipped strength exercises, partly due to fatigue from running and partly as a continued precautionary measure after the COVID vaccine.

+## 2024-01-18: continued to skip strength exercises, slightly shorter running portion (though longer than before)

+On 2024-01-18, my energy levels had still not recovered fully to what they used to be prior to the COVID vaccine.
+Instead of my usual pattern of at least 1.25 miles running and the remainder of the total 2 miles spent walking, I only ran for 1 out of the 2 miles.
+This was still an improvement over 2024-01-17, when I had done 1 mile running + 1 mile walking.